taylorvassar/CYPLAN_255-FINAL/README.md

 - Major income inequality across San Francisco's census tracts, ranging from $18,217 to $247,500
 - Wealthier areas cluster in the north while lower-income tracts concentrate in the center and southeast
 ## Food
+- Food services with a high weight are densely populated and span across all socioeconomic tracts on the east side of the county, whereas the west side observes a more sparse pattern among medium-income tracts
+-  Food services with a medium weight are led by convenience and grocery stores, implying that the resource of SNAP itself may be the determinant of one’s income level, rather than the census tract that their residence lies in.
+-  Low weight resources,  seem to be concentrated in tracts that are at either extreme end of the income spectrum

 ## Transit (Muni)
 - Map of Muni transit stops reveals dense coverage across the northeastern quadrant of San Francisco, mostly in Downtown and the Financial District
 - Coverage thins noticeably toward the southwestern areas, suggesting lower transit frequency